Marie Montpetit

-Marie Montpetit is a former Canadian politician in Quebec, who was elected to the National Assembly of Quebec in the 2014 election as a member of the Quebec Liberal Party.
-She represented the electoral district of Maurice-Richard (formerly known as Crémazie).
+Marie Montpetit (/fr/; born August 6, 1979) is a Canadian politician who represented the riding of Maurice-Richard (formerly known as Crémazie) National Assembly of Quebec from 2014 to 2022.
+First elected as a member of the Quebec Liberal Party in the 2014 election, she became an independent in 2021.
+During her time in office, she served as both Minister of Culture and Communications and as Minister for the French language.

+Career

 Prior to her election to the legislature, Montpetit worked for the provincial Ministry of Health and Social Services and the World Health Organization.

+Montpetit was elected as the member of the National Assembly of Quebec for Crémazie in the 2014 election as a member of the Quebec Liberal Party.

 From October 2017 to October 2018, she was Minister of culture and communications and Minister responsible for the protection and promotion of the French Language.